Malabang: History

 Malabang, in Lanao del Sur, is considered the oldest settlement in mainland Mindanao.

 The Sultanate of T'bok was an established kingdom in present-day Malabang long before the Philippines became a country.
-The people of Malabang are mostly Maranaos, a tribe indigenous to southern Mindanao; Philippine history books often identify these people as the Iranun tribe.
-(Iranun is another indigenous tribe of southern Mindanao.)
-The misconception arose because Iranuns live in some of the barangays in the southern part of Malabang, comprising what is now Balabagan.
+The people of Malabang are mostly Maranaos, a southern Mindanao ethnicity; they are also often identified with the Iranuns because of Iranuns who live in some of the barangays in the southern part of Malabang, comprising what is now Balabagan.
 In March 1969, Executive Order 386, signed by President Carlos P. Garcia, reconstituted the southern part of Malabang as the Municipality of Balabagan.
 Thus, Iranuns are now residents of Balabagan rather than Malabang.

 Malabang played a significant part in the early battles against invaders of the Philippines.
-During the Spanish conquest, Malabang became the headquarters of Muhammad Kudarat, a great warrior and Sultan of Maguindanao.
+During the defensive campaigns against Spain, Malabang became the headquarters of Sultan Muhammad Kudarat of Maguindanao.
 He used to spend time recuperating in Malabang throughout the period when he was fighting to defend Maguindanao against invasion.
 He later retired to Malabang when he fell ill.
 He eventually died and was buried there.
 In May 1977, Presidential Decree 1135 of President Ferdinand Marcos created the Municipality of Picong (formerly Sultan Gumander) out of the north-western portion of Malabang, where Sultan Kudarat's grave was located.

 During the Second World War, when the Japanese invaded the Philippines, the Japanese military built a large camp in Malabang, including a network of tunnels around it.
 It was considered a major camp of the Japanese forces.
 In 1942, the Philippine Supreme Court Chief Justice José Abad Santos was brought to this camp, after he was captured in Cebu while fleeing from Japanese forces.
 Chief Justice Abad Santos was executed in the camp for refusing to cooperate with the Japanese, and was buried in barangay Curahab.
 The place where the camp is situated and where Mr. Santos was executed was later on named Camp Jose Abad Santos (Camp JAS).

 In 1945, United States and Philippine Commonwealth forces, working with Maranao guerillas, occupied Malabang after a siege.
 During the Siege of Malabang, the guerillas used weapons like the Maranao kris, barong and kampilan to fight the Japanese forces.
 The victorious American and Philippine Commonwealth troops, together with their Maranao guerrilla allies, eventually defeated the Japanese Imperial forces.
 When the built of the general headquarters and military camp base of the Philippine Commonwealth Army and Philippine Constabulary was station's active in Malabang from 1945 to 1946 during and ended of World War II.

 Malabang as a municipality was founded on March 1, 1893.
 The locals of the town celebrate the founding day, the Araw ng Malabang every March 1 annually.